gravitational/teleport/rfd/0180-sso-mfa.md

     Proxy <<->> Auth: complete Per-session MFA ceremony with mfa_token Proxy ->> Node: connect w/ MFA verified certs
 ```

-Caveat: this flow will be slightly different for the WebUI, where we use a CSRF
-token instead of a secret key, and save the MFA token as a web cookie to avoid
-redirecting the user in the browser.

 #### SSO MFA session